helloitsjoe/webpack-memory-leak/README.md

 </details>

-WeakMaps only become a problem when another object (including another WeakMap) holds a reference to one of their keys or values.
-In this case I methodically cleaned up WeakMap references in `_cleanupLastCompilation` until I was able to narrow it down to [`chunkGraphForChunkMap`](https://github.com/webpack/webpack/blob/87660921808566ef3b8796f8df61bd79fc026108/lib/ChunkGraph.js#L1804) holding onto `RuntimeModule`s which contain references to compilations from child compilers.
-The parent compilation reference is cleaned up when [`_cleanupLastCompilation`](https://github.com/webpack/webpack/blob/87660921808566ef3b8796f8df61bd79fc026108/lib/Compiler.js#L382-L394) runs, but the child is still referenced.
+WeakMaps can become a source of a memory leak when another object (including another WeakMap) holds a reference to one of their keys or values.

 <details open>
   <summary>Heap snapshot</summary>